Anup910/Insurance-Premium-Prediction-for-Risk-Assessment/README.md

 Features from the dataset:

-PolicyID: A unique identifier for each insurance policy.
+1.PolicyID: A unique identifier for each insurance policy.
-Exposure: The duration of time a policy was active and exposed to risk.
+2.Exposure: The duration of time a policy was active and exposed to risk.
-ClaimNb: The number of claims made during the exposure period.
+3.ClaimNb: The number of claims made during the exposure period.
-ClaimAmount: The total cost of claims during the exposure period.
+4.ClaimAmount: The total cost of claims during the exposure period.
-ClaimFreq: Frequency of claims (possibly derived as ClaimNb/Exposure).
+5.ClaimFreq: Frequency of claims (possibly derived as ClaimNb/Exposure).
-ClaimSev: Severity of claims, often representing average claim amount per claim.
+6.ClaimSev: Severity of claims, often representing average claim amount per claim.
-DriverAge: The age of the driver associated with the policy.
+7.DriverAge: The age of the driver associated with the policy.
-CarAge: The age of the insured vehicle.
+8.CarAge: The age of the insured vehicle.
-Power: The power or engine capacity of the vehicle.
+9.Power: The power or engine capacity of the vehicle.
-Brand: The manufacturer or brand of the vehicle.
+10.Brand: The manufacturer or brand of the vehicle.
-Gas: The type of fuel used by the vehicle (e.g., petrol, diesel).
+11.Gas: The type of fuel used by the vehicle (e.g., petrol, diesel).
-Region: The geographical region where the policyholder resides.
+12.Region: The geographical region where the policyholder resides.
-Density: Population density of the policyholder's region
+13.Density: Population density of the policyholder's region